Spring Garden Revival

 Professional Installation Standards, Planting Techniques & Quality Assurance in Cohasset

-All garden installations should be performed by a Massachusetts Certified Landscape Professional when possible.
-Key standards include planting crowns at soil level (never buried), spacing plants according to mature size, and backfilling with a blend of native and amended soil.
-Water each plant with 1 inch immediately after planting to settle soil, then apply 2–3 inches of mulch (keeping mulch 3 inches from plant crowns) to conserve moisture and suppress weeds—avoid the “mulch volcano” effect.
-Use only nursery-grown, disease-free, properly hardened-off plants.
-Professional installations typically include a 1-year warranty for plant health and establishment.
+All installations should be performed by a Massachusetts Certified Landscape Professional when possible.
+Plants must be set with the crown at soil level, spaced according to mature size, and backfilled with a blend of native and amended soil.
+Initial watering should provide 1 inch immediately after planting to settle the soil, followed by a 2–3 inch mulch layer (keeping mulch 3 inches from plant crowns to prevent rot).
+The use of high-quality, disease-free, nursery-grown stock is required, and a one-year warranty is standard for professional installations.
+Avoid the “mulch volcano” effect to protect plant health.

 Seasonal Planting Calendar & Weather Coordination for Cohasset’s New England Climate

-Cohasset’s primary planting season is spring (April–May), when soils are workable but not waterlogged.
-Monitor late frost risks using the National Weather Service Boston/Norton or Albany forecasts.
-Fall (September–early October) is ideal for perennial establishment, provided planting occurs at least six weeks before the first hard freeze.
-Summer planting (mid-July–August) is discouraged except for container-grown plants, which require intensive watering.
-Nor’easters and freeze-thaw cycles are significant risks; plan accordingly to protect new plantings and soil structure.
+Spring (April–May) is the primary planting window in Cohasset, when soils are workable but not waterlogged.
+Monitor late frosts using the National Weather Service Boston/Norton or Albany forecasts.
+Fall (September–early October) is ideal for perennial establishment, but planting should occur at least six weeks before the first hard freeze.
+Summer planting is discouraged except for container-grown plants, which require intensive watering.
+Nor’easters and freeze-thaw cycles present unique challenges, so weather coordination is essential for successful garden establishment.

 Water Management Guidelines & Irrigation Coordination with Cohasset Water Department